riceric22/riceric22.github.io/arga.md

 ## Potential Applications / Topics

-This course will delve into how Large Language Models (LLMs) can be applied across the research lifecycle.
-We will explore and experiment with tasks such as:
+This course aims to explore how Large Language Models (LLMs) might be applied across the research lifecycle.
+We may explore and experiment with potential applications such as:

 **I. Ideation and Literature Review**